 Where to Enjoy Greek Coffee

-As I mentioned, Greece is a coffee lovers paradise and coffee stores are on practically every street corner.
-Most bars operate as coffee shops during the day and serve everything from freddo to hot cappuccinos.
+Greece is a coffee lover’s paradise and coffee stores are on practically every street corner.
+Most bars operate as coffee shops during the day and serve everything from Freddo to hot cappuccinos.

 Arguably the best coffee is to be found at the hip, independent coffee stores.
 Coffee places in Greece will usually give you free water to accompany your coffee, and often free snacks – a bowl of nuts, a croissant, a slice of cake, etc.

-Coffee island, Coffee lab, and Mikel are two of the main “branch” coffee takeout stores in Greece.
+Coffee Island, Coffee lab, and Mikel are three of the main “branch” coffee takeout stores in Greece.
 Most bakeries also usually have a coffee machine.
-If you create an account on Greek website Efood (our version of Uber Eats), you can even have Greek coffees delivered to your place!
+If you create an account on the Greek website E-Food (our version of Uber Eats), you can even have Greek coffees delivered to your place!

 Do you have any further questions about Greek coffee culture or planning a trip to Greece?
 I’ve been living in Greece since 2017 and I have gotten to know the country pretty well during that time.